adtswaroop/WinSC-Tool-Angular/README.md

 # WinBook App

-This is the repository for the WinBook 2.0 Frontend Web App
+This is the repository for the WinBook 2.0 Frontend webapp.

 ## Development Environment